Chinmay1743/env-setup-files/README.md

 Removing headaches from setups (and life) one automation at a time.

-Since a lot of necessary packages are not available in first place (including git), here is the core snippet that you need to run first:
+Since a lot of necessary packages are not available in first place (including git), here is the core snippet that you need to run first (strictly for Ubuntu):

 ```
 sudo apt update;